 Expenses wholly and exclusively incurred in the production of income are tax deductible.
 In practice, there are limited type of deductions that can be claimed against employment income.
 Employees must be able to substantiate their deduction claim to the IRAS where the expenses incurred were necessary in performing their duties and such expenses were not reimbursed by the employer.

 A Double Tax Agreement (DTA) between Singapore and another jurisdiction serves to prevent double taxation of income earned in one jurisdiction by a resident of the other jurisdiction.
 The agreements provide for reduction or exemption of tax on certain types of income.
+Singapore has one of the most comprehensive treaty networks, facilitating the framework for mitigating cross-border double taxation matters.

 There is no capital gains tax in Singapore.
 However, care must be taken when determining whether proceeds from a transaction are capital in nature or income arising from carrying on a trade.
 Income arising from a trade is taxable in Singapore.